Fortnite guide (v7.20) – tips and tricks for Season 7, how to play, how to improve, how to win

 Health and Shields essentially do the same thing – determine the amount of damage you can take before you die – but they interact with other Fortnite systems in different ways.
 For example, all weapon damage will deplete Shields first, and then Health; but the Storm, fall damage, and certain other causes of damage will only affect Health, even if you have Shields active.
 And if your Health is brought down to zero, it doesn’t matter how full your Shield bar is: you’ll die.

-Fortunately there is a variety of useful consumable items that you can find in chests, on the ground, and in special loot caches such as Llamas or Supply Drops, which allow you to replenish your Health or Shields (or both at once).
+Fortunately there’s a variety of useful consumable items that you can find in chests, on the ground, and in special loot caches such as Llamas or Supply Drops, which allow you to replenish your Health or Shields (or both at once).
 So it’s always a good idea to try to have at least one slot on your hotbar dedicated to carrying a healing item of some sort.
-As for what each of them do, and which it is better to take under different circumstances, take a look at our Fortnite health and shields guide for the latest info and accepted tactics.
+For more information on healing and potions in Fortnite, take a look at our Fortnite health and shields guide.

 Managing your inventory

-The most common reason to go into your inventory is to swap around items in your hotbar, which you can do by dragging and dropping the items where you want them to go.
-If you want to discard a weapon or item and free up a slot in your hotbar, you can either select the item in question and hit “X”, or a quicker solution is to drag the item to the left, outside of the inventory.
+The most common reason to go into your inventory is to swap around items in your hotbar by dragging and dropping the items where you want them to go.
+If you want to discard a weapon or item and free up a slot in your hotbar, you can either select the item in question and hit “X”, or a quicker solution is to drag the item outside of the inventory window.
 Both options will drop the item at your feet.

-You can also click on any of the items in your hotbar to bring up some information on the item.
-If it’s a weapon, this includes stats such as damage, clip size, and rate of fire, which it is useful to know – however bear in mind that certain other stats, particularly those relating to a weapon’s accuracy, are not shown here, so your best bet is to take a look at our Fortnite weapons guide, which is packed with stats and useful information.
+You can also click on any of the items in your hotbar to bring up some information on the item – however bear in mind that certain information, particularly those relating to a weapon’s accuracy, are not shown here, so your best bet is to take a look at our Fortnite weapons guide.

-Your inventory is also useful for keeping track of your “trap” items (these include not just Damage Traps, but other placeable items such as Campfires and Turrets), and also for seeing how much of each ammo type and material type you have.
+Your inventory is also useful for keeping track of your “trap” items and for seeing how much of each ammo type and material type you have.
 With these later items, a useful trick for when you’re playing in duos or squads is that you can double-click on a material or ammo type in order to drop them in increments for the other player, or select the material/ammo in question and hit “Z” to drop half your current amount.

 This is particularly useful in duos, because if you want to make sure you both have equal numbers of mats, all you have to do is stand slightly apart from each other, drop half of each of your three materials, and then go round and pick up the other player’s dropped stacks.
 Et voila!